richo/juici/README.md

 ## Features

 * callbacks are created as builds are requested
-* Builds are executed sequentially in a series of parallel queues.
+* Build are executed in parrallel, with one concurrent build per workspace
 * Queues can be dynamically created
 * Build status visualised